There are so many Programming Languages For Kids. Which one is best for your student?

-The choice of learning tool is dependant on the child’s ability to comprehend and absorb new information.
 The most popular programs that are currently available for children and adults are Scratch and Python, respectively.

-Python is one of the most popular and widely-used programming languages available.
+Python is one of the most widely-used programming languages available.
 Its syntax is quite verbose and promotes a style of logic that is easily read even by non-coders.
 This is a ‘real world’ programming language that is used in many commercial applications and has a large community filled with tutorials and forums to support those learning.